STRINGS & TENSIONS

 - Synthetic Gut: This covers both nylon and synthetic gut, since in reality they are the same thing.
 Synthetic gut is made up of high quality nylon.
-Most people still use this type of string as it offers a good level of durability, as well as playability, which is what most club players want.
+A lot people still use this type of string as it offers a good level of durability, as well as playability.
 Even in hybrids, which will be explained later, nylon is generally used as the cross strings.

 - Textured: This is a string with a roughness to it.
 It provides more spin to those who naturally play with spin.
 It will not provide spin to flat hitters.
 The textured surface grips the ball more and therefore adds to the spin.

 - Polyester: This is the fashionable string of the moment and a lot of people ask for this string without really knowing what it is supposed to do.
 It is a more durable string so for the person that is regularly breaking strings it is one worth considering but know what it does before changing over to it.
 It doesn't move and deadens the string bed.
 This allows the hard hitters, fast swingers, to really be aggressive and still have good control.
 Polyester strings offer little power or feel, so expect balls to land short of the baseline unless you increase your swing speed to compensate.
 Polyester string is not recommended for beginners, juniors or those suffering from tennis elbow.
 Another thing worth noting about polyester string is that it looses its' tension quicker than other strings.

 - Hybrids: This is where players combine polyester with a softer string, either synthetic gut, or for the professional feel, natural gut or multifilament.
 This offers the durability benefits of polyester and reduces the stiff, dead feel from the string bed.
 Again, not recommended for beginners or players with, or prone to tennis elbow.
 The string you use in the mains will dictate the playability of racket.